JacopoDaeli/bestof-web-paris-2015/README.md

 # bestof-web-paris-2015
-Repo containing the code example from my talk for Best of Web 2015 in Paris.
+Presentation repository at Best of Web in Paris, Jun 5th 2015.

 ## Prerequisite